Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Simulation Study

 \subsubsection{Results - Value of a Known Dynamic Treatment Regime}

-Bias, variance, MSE, and confidence interval coverage metrics for estimating $\psi_{0,d}$ in the scenario where $d$ is known \textit{a priori} illustrate the performance of each of the estimators for estimating the value of a given pre-specified rule; for illustration, we use the true optimal rule $d^*_0$.
+Bias, variance, MSE, and confidence interval coverage metrics for estimating $\psi_{0,d}$ in the scenario where $d$ is known \textit{a priori} illustrate the performance of each of the estimators for estimating the value of a given pre-specified rule.
+For illustration, we use the true optimal rule $d^*_0$.
 Thus, only estimation of nuisance parameters $g$ and/or $Q$ were needed for this parameter.

 The untargeted G-computation formula exhibited considerable bias if either misspecified parametric models or a SuperLearning approach was used to estimate the outcome regression -- regardless of the degree of data-adaptiveness in estimating this nuisance parameter $Q$.
-For example, when the $Q_n$ library consisted of only parametric regressions, the mean difference between the G-computation estimate and the truth was $-9.09\%$ (i.e., 104.44-940.00 times that of the bias of alternative estimators).
-We note that this result is in contrast to that of estimating the treatment specific mean for any static regime, in which treatment assignment is not a function of covariates (e.g., $\mathbb{E}_0[Q_0(A=1,W)]$) from data generated from a randomized experiment; in this case, the G-computation estimator under certain misspecified parametric models is a TMLE, and is therefore unbiased \citep{rosenblum2009using}.
+For example, when the $Q_n$ library consisted of only parametric regressions, the mean difference between the G-computation estimate and the truth was $-9.35\%$ (i.e., 133.57-467.50 times that of the bias of alternative estimators).
+We note that this result is in contrast to that of estimating the treatment specific mean for any static regime (in which treatment assignment is not a function of covariates, for example, $\mathbb{E}_0[Q_0(A=1,W)]$) from data generated from a randomized experiment.
+In the latter, the G-computation estimator under certain misspecified parametric models is a TMLE, and is therefore unbiased \citep{rosenblum2009using}.

-As expected, the IPTW estimator, although unbiased, was less efficient than the double robust estimators -- specifically, throughout, the IPTW estimator's variance was 1.33-1.80 times that of the variance of alternative estimators.
-Additionally, the IPTW-DR and TMLE were unbiased (as expected, given the double-robustness of these estimators) if the outcome regression was estimated using either a misspecified parametric model or a SuperLearner with a less data-adaptive library.
-However, both estimators were biased (i.e., $-0.84\%$ and $-0.75\%$ bias for IPTW-DR and TMLE, respectively) with less than nominal confidence interval coverage (i.e., $90.1\%$ and $90.6\%$ coverage for IPTW-DR and TMLE, respectively) when a more data-adaptive library was used to estimate the outcome regression -- a result likely due to overfitting $Q_n$.
+As expected, the IPTW estimator, although unbiased, was less efficient than alternative estimators -- specifically, the IPTW estimator's variance was 1.40-2.00 times that of the variance of double-robust estimators.
+Additionally, the IPTW-DR and TMLE were unbiased (as expected, given the double-robustness of these estimators) if the outcome regression was estimated using either a regression based on a misspecified parametric model or a SuperLearner with a less data-adaptive library.
+However, both estimators were biased (i.e., $-0.74\%$ and $-0.67\%$ bias for IPTW-DR and TMLE, respectively) with less than nominal confidence interval coverage (i.e., $90.5\%$ and $91.0\%$ coverage for IPTW-DR and TMLE, respectively) when a more data-adaptive library was used to estimate the outcome regression -- a result likely due to overfitting $Q_n$.